The Ice Pirates: Plot

 Princess Karina hires Jason so she can find her father, who has gone missing while searching for the so-called "Seventh World": a lost, mythic planet rumored to contain vast reserves of water.
 The existence of such a world would threaten the Templars' water monopoly, and therefore their hold on power.
 The Supreme Commander of the Templars orders Zorn to pursue Princess Karina in order to locate the Seventh World for the Templars.

 At some point, Jason keeps a secret that a nasty creature is hiding in their spaceship.
 Later, they are about to eat a turkey when the creature bursts out of it and runs away.
 On their next planet, Jason and Roscoe are reunited with their fellow pirates, Maida and Zeno.
-They proceed to locate the "lost" planet, which contains massive amounts of water and protected by a time-distortion field.
+They proceed to locate the "lost" planet, which contains massive amounts of water and is protected by a time-distortion field.
 The planet must be approached on a specific course or the ship will be lost in time forever.
 As the heroes' ship enters the distortion field, Zorn pursues and attacks them with a host of Templars and robots.
 This results in a climactic battle as time randomly speeds up and everyone quickly ages into extreme old age.

 In the end, the day is saved by the now-adult son of Karina and Jason, the result of a romantic tryst just before entering the time distortion field.
 As the heroes exit the field, everyone's ages regress to what they originally were, leaving Jason and Karina with the knowledge that they will have a child together.
 The Templar ship has disappeared as it veered off the designated course during the attack and has now become lost in time for eternity.
 The crew looks on as they approach the Seventh World, which is revealed to be Earth.